mkuti/corklagos-venture/README.md

 - If no current listings, banner announcing no current listings.
 - Form to add listing displayed in two different columns on larger screens, one column on smaller screens.
 - Drop down menu for categories and makes.
-- An option to upload a product image which will be saved to the media folder in AWS as set up in settings.py.
+- An option to upload a product image which will be saved to the media folder in AWS as set up in __settings.py__.
 - As soon as the listing is added, it shows on the same page above and the page reload with blank form for a new listing.

 __Feature 19: Edit a listing__